 Join us on Berat’s wine festival retreat!
 There’s no better place than in the historical city of Berat and the beautiful Cobo winery.
 This is a playful fun retreat, great as a girl’s getaway, a romantic and spontaneous couples vacation, or a rejuvenating personal holiday.
-The retreat will consist of hiking, lounging on retreat grounds and of course, wine and gliko.
-Each day we will feature a different experience of local wine and food from one of Berat’s favorite vineyards (Cobo), a workshop on the local favorite dessert Gliko, visits to the city of Berat (castle, Mangalemi and museums) and a organized picnic to the nearby village of Drobonik’s church.
+The retreat will consist of lounging on retreat grounds and of course, wine and gliko.
+Each day we will feature a different experience of local wine and food from one of Berat’s favorite vineyards (Cobo), a taste of the local favorite dessert Gliko, visits to the city of Berat (castle, Mangalemi and museums) and a organized visit to stonemason traditional house.

 · Albanian/English language instructions